Burhan077/Dotfiles/README.md

 Then run

         makepkg -si

 The Build will take around 15 to 20 Minutes depending on your CPU.
-To confirm that you have clipboard support do
+To confirm that you have clipboard support paste this in your terminal

         vim --version | grep clipboard

-You should see something like this
+You should see something like this:

         +clipboard       +xterm_clipboard

 Move the .vimrc to your Home Directory and now you have yourself Vim with some SANE keybinds.
-The Keybinds are as Follows
+The Keybinds are as Follows:

-        F12 To Save and F10 To Quit ---That is if you liked the crazy ones Ctrl Q to Save --If you are Normal
+        Ctrl Q to Save    --If you are Normal
+        Alt + L to Quit   -I just wanted this

 Older Keybinds like :wq and :q! still work here if you liked them

         Ctrl + C to Copy